rockslpy/rockslpy/README.md

 - 👋 Hi, I’m Rock.
-I'm a self-taught data scientist.
+I'm a data scientist in Thailand.
 - 👀 I’m interested in data analytics, machine learning and AI.
 - 🌱 I’m currently learning Deep Learning Specialization on Coursera which is offered by DeepLearning.AI
 - 💞️ I’m looking to collaborate on data-driven organization.